vectorgrp/sil-kit/docs/usage/utilities.rst

    *  - Requirements
       - None
    *  - Parameters
       - -v, --version                        Get version info.
         -h, --help                           Show the help of the SIL Kit Registry.
         -s, --use-signal-handler             Exit this process when a signal is received.
 If not set, the process runs infinitely.
         -u, --listen-uri <silkit-uri>        The silkit:// URI the registry should listen on.
 Defaults to 'silkit://localhost:8500'.
         -l, --log <level>                    Log to stdout with level 'trace', 'debug', 'warn', 'info', 'error', 'critical' or 'off'.
 Defaults to 'info'.
         -g, --generate-configuration <path>  Path and filename of a participant configuration file to generate containing the URI the registry is using.
+        -d, --dashboard-uri <dashboard-uri>  The http:// URI the data should be sent to.
+Defaults to 'http://localhost:8082'.

    *  - Usage Example
       - .. code-block:: powershell